acascarla/cv/index.rst

 About Oriol Alfonso
 -------------------
-What am I reading?
- This is a module with dummy objects that contains some information about me and what stuff I am related to, like Python, Django, Testing, Tryton, Ansible, AWS, Terraform, and good practices around all this things.
+ This is a module with dummy objects that contains some information about me and what stuff I am related to, like Python, ETL, Testing, Ansible, Terraform, Kafka, etc.

-.. automodule:: personal
+.. autoclass:: personal.Life
-   :members:
+   :members: name, birth_date, mail, languages

 Formation